Aureliux/CSE_687/README.md

 * ### Project 1

 #### Requirements to Run:
-C++17 - Needed to include the "filesystem" library used by the FileManager class.
+- C++17 - Needed to include the "filesystem" library used by the FileManager class.
 >In Visual Studio, go to `Project` > `Properties` > `Configuration Properties` > `C/C++` > `Language` > `C++ Language Standard` > `ISO C++17 Standard`.<br>

-Google Testing - Need Visual Studio installation of "Desktop development with C++", which contains the capability.
+- Google Testing - Need Visual Studio installation of "Desktop development with C++", which contains the capability.<br>

 #### Summary:
 This is a MapReduce program that takes in a set of text files from an input folder designated by the user and returns a text file that contains every word contained in the input files and how many times each word is repeated.
 Each class has a corresponding header to declare its methods and include files. <br>